M-Ullas/Sales-Insights-Dashboard/README.md

 ### Business understanding
 This dashboard provides a high-level overview of a company's sales performance across regions, product categories, and time periods.
 It aims to identify trends and patterns for informed decision-making on resource allocation and sales improvement.

-This information can be used to make data-driven decisions about:-
+This information can be used to make data-driven decisions about :-

 - Resource Allocation :- Optimize resource allocation by focusing on high-performing regions, product categories, and customers for maximum return on investment.
 - Targeted Marketing :- Tailor marketing campaigns to specific customer segments and product categories.